Friendships can be difficult relationships to cultivate, especially when you’re an adult.

 4. Compliment people.

-If you want to be a great friend, remind people of all of the wonderful qualities you see in them.
-Offering an unexpected compliment can make your friend's day.
+When you have no friends, remind people of all of the wonderful qualities you see in them. .

 You can never express too often how much your friends mean to you, so don’t be reticent to tell them.